 If you’re like us, you’re definitely missing your book besties right now.
 If it’s starting to feel like you’ve watched every show on Netflix, and your family is driving you a little bonkers, why not start a virtual book club with your friends?
-It may not be the same as gathering in person, but here are some tips to make it fun and interesting!
+Here are some tips on how to host a book club and make it fun and interesting!

 1. Choose the perfect book.